anagha-google/cloud-composer-setup-foundations/01-modules/02c-secure-cc2-iteration1-HWD-Base.md

 # About

-This module covers deploying a "Hello World" DAG, and executing the same, manually, in a secure cluster.<br>
+This module covers deploying the "Hello World" DAG, and executing the same, manually, in a secure cluster.<br>

-## Duration
-~ 30 minutes or less

-## Skill Level
-Low

-## Goal
-The attendee should be able to create a very basic DAG successfully in a secure Cloud Composer 2 cluster.

-## Note
-This lab needs to be run in the data analytics project (e2e-demo-indra, in the author's case).

 ## Prerequisites
 All the prior modules.